USE OF A MOBILE ELECTRONIC DEVICE

 The bill would also eliminate the exception allowing use of a voice-operated system that is integrated with the vehicle.
 (The exceptions related to emergency calls would be retained.)

-Under both current law and the bill, using a cell phone means making a call, answering a call, or listening to or engaging in verbal communication over the phone.
+Under both current law and the bill, using a cell phone is defined to mean making a call, answering a call, or listening to or engaging in verbal communication over the phone.

 House Bill 4199 would amend the Michigan Vehicle Code to increase the civil fine for a violation of section 602b from $100 to $250 for a first violation and from $200 to $500 for a second or subsequent violation.